Maurofavre/Maurofavre/README.md

 * 💻 Studying system analyst at the 21st century university college.
-* 👀 My motivational phrase "KEEP MOVING FORWARD AND JUST DO IT"
+* 👀 My motivational phrase "KEEP MOVING FORWARD"
 * 🎬 I want to collaborate on new projects and keep growing as a professional.
 ---